LoucOoc/LoucOoc.github.io/index.md

 ![Model](./imgs/model.png)

-To clarify a Q&A question during my presentation, the minimization problem with objective (3) does have a global minimum and it is a convex problem since we can consider r ^ (k-1) and l ^ (k-1) as constants.
-Moreover, the original problem with objective function (2) is not convex and is hard to tell whether a global minimum exists.
+To clarify a Q&A question during my presentation, the original problem with objective function (2) is not convex and is hard to tell whether a global minimum exists.
+However, the minimization problem with objective (3) does have a global minimum and it is a convex problem since we can consider r ^ (k-1) and l ^ (k-1) as constants.

 ----------------------------------